 An online calculator using this package is available as a shiny app.

 participant_ID <- c("P01", "P02", "P03", "P04") age <- c(42, 29, 30, 60) # not used in calculation antipsychotic <- c("olanzapine", "olanzapine", "quetiapine", "ziprasidone") dose <- c(10, 12.5, 300, 60) example_oral <- data.frame(participant_ID, age, antipsychotic, dose, stringsAsFactors = FALSE) to_cpz(example_oral, ap_label = "antipsychotic", dose_label = "dose", route = "oral")

 This package is not for clinical use.
 The authors assume no liability.
 All work must be verified independently.
 Use at own risk.

-If you use this package in your scientific paper, please cite the original papers from which the conversion factors are derived, in addition to citing this R package.
+If you use this package in your scientific paper, please cite this package and the original papers from which the conversion factors are derived.
 The references can be viewed by using the built-in help function, e.g.

-The keys included in this package are derived from the following publications.
-In addition, a spreadsheet-based tool facilitating dose equivalence conversion has been published by Leucht et al. (2016).
+help(gardner2010), and as listed below.
+In addition, a spreadsheet-based tool facilitating dose equivalence conversion has been published by Leucht et al. (2020).